-Situated on the seafront at South Shields this open grassy park is the venue for a wide range of events including the Proms in the Park and the South Tyneside Festival Sunday Concerts.
+Situated on the seafront at South Shields this open grassy park is the venue for a wide range of events including the South Tyneside Festival Sunday Concerts, the Summer Parade, Proper Food and Drink Festival and many more.

 When the park isn't in use for events it is a perfect spot for a picnic, informal games or a gentle stroll.